shuya-tamaru/GltfAttributesUserTextExporter/README.md

 - :x: **Export VertexColor.**

 ### :sunglasses: **Note**
 - If you want to apply Draco compression to the model exported using this plugin, please use [gltf-pipeline](https://github.com/CesiumGS/gltf-pipeline).
-After reviewing various tools, we found that some of them may cause attribute user text loss when applying Draco compression.
+After reviewing various tools, I found that some of them may cause attribute user text loss when applying Draco compression.
 It has been confirmed that gltf-pipeline can apply Draco compression while retaining attributes user text.
 I have created a sample code for applying Draco compression using gltf-pipeline, so if necessary, please refer to the repository below.

    => [Sample Code Draco Compression using gltf-pipeline](https://github.com/shuya-tamaru/gltf-draco-compression) 🚀